 The fundamental objectives of the Company's executive compensation program are: to attract, retain and motivate highly competent executives necessary for Sypris' growth and leadership and to foster the creation of stockholder value through close alignment of the financial interests of executives with those of Sypris' stockholders.
-The main components of the Company's executive compensation program for 2021 were annual salaries and long-term incentives consisting of restricted stock awards.
+The main components of the Company's executive compensation program for 2022 were annual salaries and long-term incentives consisting of restricted stock awards.

 In 2020, the COVID-19 pandemic resulted in significant global economic disruption which adversely affected our business in the automotive and energy markets.
 During the second quarter of 2020, the Company's management and Board took steps to implement modifications to preserve adequate liquidity and ensure that the business could continue to operate during an uncertain time, including implementing a 30% reduction in base salary for Mr. J. T. Gill, and a 20% reduction for both Mr. Allen and Mr. Davis.
-In June 2021 the Company's Compensation Committee and Board determined to restore those salary reductions previously implemented.
-The salary restorations began in the third quarter of 2021 and are structured to gradually be restored over four quarters.
-All compensation restorations for executive officers are intended to be fully restored in the second quarter of 2022.
+All compensation restorations for executive officers were fully restored in the second quarter of 2022.
+The base salaries for Messrs.
+J.T.
+Gill, Mr. Davis and Mr. Allen were modestly increased effective July 1, 2022 in amounts of 3%, 3.6% and 3.2%, respectively.